This site shows my collection of mechanical puzzles.

 It is very image-intensive, and I have tried to find a reasonable balance between

 image size versus image clarity.

 Please take everything with a grain of salt.
-This is a hobby, not a Wiki!

 I started with a single page for each of the main categories, but the organization of the site has evolved over time

 as I have added new material and broken up some of the larger pages.

 I still tend to favor very long vertical scrolls, because I dislike clicking back and forth from some central page to lots

 of short sub-pages.

 Apologies to those of you for whom this method of presentation causes problems loading or saving pages.